- Gorgeous ash wood design hand-made in a small factory in Rhode Island

 Here’s another thing.
-It’s 2016 and the WaterRower’s monitor still has no backlight.
+It’s 2018 (at the time of writing) and the WaterRower’s monitor still has no backlight.
 While pretty much everyone else out there is upgrading their gadget monitors at least to LCD, WaterRower still makes it hard for you to see your monitor at night.

 Lastly, the monitor will continue to count the time, even if you stop to, say, take a sip of water or change the channel on your TV.
 If you’re really serious about tracking your time, this is simply unacceptable since the monitor will give you inaccurate stats.
 Of course, you can just go on rowing without taking breaks at all, or you can continue and just estimate the amount of time you took during your break and subtract it from your total time.

-(If you’re really turned off by the S4 monitor, I suggest you take a look at Concept2’s rowing machines (Model D and Model E).
-Aside from being great rowers themselves, all Concept2 models come with an outstanding performance monitor that gives you more than the S4 can.
+(If you’re really turned off by the S4 monitor, I suggest you take a look at Concept2’s rowing machines. eside from being great rowers themselves, all Concept2 models come with an outstanding performance monitor that gives you more than the S4 can.
 Plus, it has a backlight, if you’re really just after that.)